“Time & Space in the Temples & Pyramids”

 Ramesseum

-DAY 9 – Monday: Tomb of Queen Nefertari, Medinet Habu.
+DAY 9 – Saturday: Valley of the Workers, Medinet Habu.
 Sail to Esna.

 Hotel: Dahabiya Nile Cruise Boat or similar, night #1.
 Meals: BB, L, D